 All listings with a delivery term of 'Bulk to Bottle', meaning a bulk wine may be dispatched as 'finished packaged stock', for example Bottled, BiB, etc. to the Buyer's required specifications.
 The packaging (and any associated freight) cost is negotiated separately and subsequently to a completed bulk wine trade, directly between the Buyer and Seller.

-Daily Offers are listing on the Main EX with a short descriptive title which have been selected by their List Owners to be published for a minimum of 24 hours.
-In addition to the Daily Offers appearing on the Exchange, they are also published on the Exchange Login and Home pages providing an additional opportunity to promote the Listing.
-When adding or editing an Exchange Listing, an option is available for the Buyer and Seller to add the Listing to Daily Offers.
-There is no limit to the number of times a listing can be added to Daily Offers, however to do so requires the List Owner to edit the Listing daily and select Daily Offers.
-When selecting a Listing to be published in Daily Offers, a title must be selected from one of the pre-set selections to best announce the nature of the Listing.
-All Daily Offer listings go live at 15:00 UK time
+Daily Offer Titles are a short descriptive title selected by the List Owner to highlight the status of a Listing.
+In addition to the titles appearing on the Main EX, they are also published on the Exchange Login and Home pages providing an additional opportunity to promote the Listing.
+When adding or editing an Exchange Listing, an option is provided to add a Daily Offer Title.
+There is no limit to the number of times a title is selected.

 Only Exchange registered members and holders of a single VINEX license may add Selling and/or Buying Listings to the Main EX.
 The first Listing of any new member must be first approved by VINEX.
 Buying Listings are colour coded green.
 You use this listing form if you have a sourcing requirement for wine or grape derived products that you have the authority to purchase.
 Selling Listings are colour coded red.
 You use this Listing form if you are selling available wine or grape derived products that you either own or have the authority to offer for sale.
 Each Listing form has minimum required entry fields in the Product and Trade sections.
 The entry of additional information is recommended, but is optional.
 You can select to display the Listing immediately or to delay its display on the Exchange.
 You can also select the number of days that you would like the listing displayed.
 When adding a Listing you select the currency in which you’re prepared to either purchase or sell the wine.
 Your Listing will be displayed in that currency.
 If you select the currency as negotiable, then you may receive counter-offers in another currency.
 Each Listing must display current and accurate information.
 If you are the owner of a Listing, it is your responsibility to keep the Listing current and accurate, or you must withdraw it.
 Members who repeatedly default on maintaining their Listings may be excluded by VINEX and have their registration terminated by VINEX.
 Your Listings may be edited or withdrawn by you at any time before an acceptance is received.